 The Stroudsburg Wesleyan Church traces its roots back to tent meetings held at the present sight of the Armory Building in East Stroudsburg, Pennsylvania in 1915.
 With a sincere desire to spread scriptural holiness in Monroe County, the Reverend R.O.
-Parry, who was in charge of the Arlington Heights Interdenominaltional Church (now the Methodist Church), secured the services of the Reverend John L. Sutton as an evangelist.
-Rev. Parry also held a revival for the Beakleyville Baptist Church where many were converted and later baptized in Sambo Creek which flowed near the church.
+Parry, who was in charge of the Arlington Heights Interdenominaltional Church (now the Methodist Church), held tent meetings to spread the message of Jesus.
 These tent meetings were held from February through July of 1915.

 During August of 1915, a tent meeting was held across the inter-borough bridge on lower Main Street.
 This meeting as well as the others was filled with lively singing, sound gospel preaching and the sweet presence of the Holy Spirit.
 The attendance was good and the response to the gospel message was very gratifying.
-Special singing was rendered by local talent including Mr. and Mrs. William Goucher.
 As the tent meeting came to a close, many people who attended expressed a desire to organize a new church.

 Our church was organized on August 14, 1915.
 Members of The Stroudsburg Pilgrim Holiness Church immediately began worshiping in Stauffer’s Hall, just across the street from the large tent.
-The newly organized church began growing and during the first year, twenty-four (24) new members were received into fellowship bringing the total membership to thirty-four (34) as reported to the District Conference in 1916.
-The first conference of Penn-Jersey District was held in 1914 in Milton, moved to Stroudsburg in 1916, and once again in Milton in 1917.
+The newly organized church began growing and during the first year, twenty-four (24) new members were received into fellowship bringing the total membership to thirty-four (34) in Milton in 1917.

 The church continued to grow with many revivals, missionary conventions, youth revivals and special meetings held throughout the years with results that only eternity will reveal.